May 29, 2025

 Yes.
 Modern devices support secure over-the-air firmware updates (FUOTA) and remote configuration, reducing the need for physical interventions and cutting maintenance costs.

 When implemented correctly, FUOTA is secure and robust.
-Updates are verified before installation, and manufacturers typically test updates under real-world conditions to ensure high reliability.
+Updates are verified before installation, and manufacturers usually test them under real-world conditions to ensure high reliability.
 This allows quick rollouts of fixes or improvements across your fleet.

 Absolutely.
 Vendors often provide tools for data compression, threshold filtering, or event-driven transmission, all of which reduce traffic and prolong battery life.

-Battery prediction is based on real-world measurements and usage simulations.
-Advanced devices also include coulomb counters (not just voltage-based estimates), giving accurate insights into actual energy consumption and remaining capacity.
+Battery lifespan estimates come from a combination of real-world measurements and detailed usage simulations.
+Advanced devices use coulomb counters, not just simple voltage-based estimation, which allows for highly accurate tracking of actual energy consumption and remaining battery capacity.

 Not necessarily.
-Quality vendors offer backend apps or APIs that can be easily integrated with your existing systems.
-No need for custom development.
+Quality vendors offer backend applications or APIs that can be integrated easily with your existing systems with no custom development required.

-The best manufacturers support open protocols (e.g., MQTT, LoRaWAN, Modbus, etc.), so devices integrate easily into heterogeneous environments.
-Even in mixed fleets, unified data ingestion and visualisation is achievable with the right middleware.
+The best manufacturers support open protocols (e.g., MQTT, LoRaWAN, Modbus), allowing devices to integrate smoothly into heterogeneous environments.
+Even in mixed fleets, unified data ingestion and visualisation are achievable with the right middleware.

 IoT devices from TCO-aware manufacturers support remote configuration.
-You can change reporting intervals, sensor thresholds, or network parameters over-the-air, without sending technicians into the field.
+You can adjust reporting intervals, sensor thresholds or network parameters over-the-air, without sending technicians into the field.

 Blog